digital-asset/daml/docs/source/concepts/time.rst

 ***********

 The *record time* ``rt_TX`` is another property of a transaction.
-It is timestamp with microsecond resolution, and is assigned by the backing storage mechanism when the transaction is persisted.
+It is a timestamp with microsecond resolution, and is assigned by the backing storage mechanism when the transaction is persisted.

 The record time should be an intuitive representation of "real time",